-We collect information that personally identifies you, such as your name, telephone number, email address, date of birth and other data which can be reasonably linked to such information (“Personal Information”) only if you choose to share such information with us.
-For example, you will be required to provide us with certain Personal Information to register with the Services, sign up for certain services available through the Services (such as text messages and other communications services which may offer you the ability to share information with third parties, such as health care professionals), and at other times.
+We collect information you choose to submit through your use of our Services that personally identifies you, such as your name, telephone number, email address, date of birth and other data which can be reasonably linked to such information (“Personal Information”) only if you choose to share such information with us.
+For example, you will be required to provide us with certain Personal Information to register with the Services, sign up for certain features available through the Services (such as push notifications, text messages and other communications services which may offer you the ability to share information with third parties, such as health care professionals), and at other times.
 The decision to provide this information is optional; however, if you decide not to register or provide such information, you may not be able to use some or all of the features of the Services.
-Further, Medocity offers location-enabled services, for example to locate a nearby doctor or pharmacy.
+Further, Medocity may offer location-enabled services, for example to locate a nearby doctor or pharmacy.
 If you use those services, Medocity may receive information about your actual location (such as GPS signals sent by a mobile device) or information that can be used to approximate a location (such as a cell ID).
 You will have the option to disable collection and use of location information.
 However, doing so may prevent you from using some features of the Services, or limit the function of some features.

-Medocity offers you the ability to share your Health Information through certain services available on the Services.
-“Health Information” includes both Protected Health Information and Additional Health Information.
-“Protected Health Information” is personally identifiable information which relates to your health or payment for your health that is created or received by an entity covered under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), such as a third-party health care professional providing services through the Services.
+Medocity offers you the ability to share your Health Information through use its Services.
+“Health Information” includes both Protected Health Information (PHI) and Additional Health Information.
+“Protected Health Information” is personally identifiable information which relates to your health or payment for your health that is created or received by an entity covered under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), such as a third-party health care professional providing services to you through the Services.
 Protected Health Information includes the combination of your Personal Information and personal health information, such as medical records, medical history and/or information regarding a condition or treatment (e.g. information about symptoms, prescriptions, allergies, diagnoses and outcomes or side effects of treatment).
-“Additional Health Information” is any and all other personal health information which is not Protected Health Information, generally because such information was not created or received by a HIPAA-covered entity.
+“Additional Health Information” is all other personal health information that is not Protected Health Information, generally because such information was not created or received by a HIPAA-covered entity.

 We automatically collect information that does not reflect or reference an individually identifiable user (“Non-Personal Information”) to help us understand how our users use the Services.
-Like most Web sites, we automatically collect and use the data contained in log files.
-The information in the log files may include the IP address of the computer or server that you are using to access the Services, the IP address and/or the URL from the Web site you visited just before you visited our Services, the URL of the page you visit upon leaving the Services, if any, and the type of browser and operating system you are using.
-This anonymous usage information may be associated with your user name and profile, but we will not disclose the associated information to third parties.
+Like most websites, we automatically collect and use the data contained in log files.
+The information in the log files may include the IP address of the computer or server that you are using to access the Services, the IP address and/or the URL from the website you visited just before you visited our Services, the URL of the page you visit upon leaving the Services, if any, and the type of browser and operating system you are using.
+This anonymous usage information may be associated with your username and profile, but Medocity does not disclose the associated information to third parties.

-We may use Personal Information, Health Information and Non-Personal Information for internal purposes, such as to notify you of new products or services, to send service notifications, to customize the advertising and content you see, to fulfill your requests for products and services, to improve the Services, to conduct research, to solicit your feedback and input about the Services and to provide more relevant products, services and advertisements on or through the Services.
-Such information may be combined with data collected from other sources so that we may further improve the relevance of products, services and advertisements offered on or through the Services.
+We may use Personal Information, Health Information and Non-Personal Information for the purposes intended by the Services, including: to communicate with you and your health care professionals, to notify you of new products or services, to send service notifications, to customize the content you see, to fulfill your requests for products and services, to improve the Services, to conduct research, to solicit your feedback and input about the Services and/or to provide more relevant products and services on or through the Services.
+Such information may be combined with data collected from other sources so that we may further improve the relevance of products and services offered on or through the Services.

 We may use, and disclose to third parties, certain Non-Personal Information regarding the Services (e.g., the total number of persons using particular medications, the aggregate number of inquiries from a particular geographic location, etc.).
 However, such information does not identify you individually.

-Please be advised that, whenever you voluntarily post information to any community or interactive areas of the Services, such information can and may be accessed by the public.
-This means that any person or entity with access to such information can potentially use it for any purpose, including sending unsolicited communications.
+Please be advised that, whenever you voluntarily post information to any public forum such as a bulletin board, blog, community or related interactive area of the Services, collectively “Public Posts”, such information can and may be accessed by the public.
+This means that any person or entity with access to such information can potentially use it for any purpose, including to send unsolicited communications.